LoyolaChicagoBooks/introcs-csharp/rst/classexamples.rst

 We are going to build up to a game for you to write.
 Here is an idea for a skeleton of a text (adventure?) game.
-It does not have much in it yet, but it can be considered in terms of classes.
+It does not have much in it yet, but it can be planned in terms of classes.
-Classes with instances correspond to nouns you would be using, particularly nouns used in more than one place with different data being remembered.
+Classes with instances correspond to nouns you would be using, particularly nouns used in more than one place with different state data being remembered.
 Verbs associated with nouns you use tend to be methods.
 Think how you might break this down.
 The parts appearing after the '>' prompt are entries by the user.
 Other lines are computer responses::